vinodkumar-git/smartdesert-assignment/README.md

 5. Product page -> With description, price and Add to cart button
 6. CART page -> increase qty in cart, Decrease qty in the cart and Completely remove the products from the cart.
 7. Checkout page -> Address Page for shipping and billing.
 8. Thanks page with order number.
+Once order is placed, courses Stocks will be updated accordingly.
 ------------------------------------------------------------------------------------------------------------------------
 Admin/Backend page: